LukoJohnson/alltheguides/docs/help/server/amp.md

  - ArcTrooper (Editor)
 ---

+???+ warning
+	This guide is outdated as of `6/1/24`.
+Guide will be updated to AMP's new UI.

 ## AMP Install Guide

 This is a guide for installing ATM9 (and possibly other packs) on CubeCoderz's AMP gameserver hosting software!